zopyx/zopyx.typesense/README.md

 through some lines of Javascript code in [src/zopyx/typesense/browser/static/app.js](src/zopyx/typesense/browser/static/app.js).

+## Views

+- `@@typesense-search` renders the main (auto-generated) search form.
+This view can be applied on any folder level.
+This view applied on a folder implies a filter by subpath (only indexed content with the given folder will be searched).

+- `@@typesense-settings`  renders the Plone control panel of Typesense

+- `@@typesense-settings`  renders the Plone control panel of Typesense

+- `@@typesense-admin` renders the administration control panel for Typesense

+- `@@typesense-indexed-content` applied on any arbitrary content object will display all data indexed for the given content object

 ## Transactions and eventual consistency

 All indexing/unindexing operations happen asyncronously to Plone and outside